-Key audit matter How our audit addressed the key audit matter Expected credit loss allowance against investment in finance leases, working capital finance and other advances As at 31st December 2021, the gross investment in finance leases, working capital finance and other advances of the Company were OMR 117 million against which an expected credit loss ("ECL") allowance of OMR 11.4 million was maintained.
-We consider this as a key audit matter, as the determination of ECL involves significant management judgement and this has a material impact on the financial statement of the Company.
-Moreover, the ongoing COVID-19 pandemic has resulted in heightened uncertainty about the economic outlook, in particular and increased the level of judgement needed to determine the ECL.
-Our procedures included, amongst others: Gain an understanding of management's treatment of impairment of investment in finance leases, working capital finance and other advances including the Company's internal rating model, ECL impairment allowance policy and modelling methodology including the enhancements made in the light of the COVID-19 pandemic.
-Compared the Company's ECL allowance policy and the ECL methodology with the requirements of IFRS 9.
-The key areas of judgement include: Categorization of loans into stage 1, 2 and 3 based on the identification of exposures with a significant increase in credit risk ("SICR") since their origination; and individually impaired/defaulted exposures.
-Additional judgements to identify and estimate Assessment of the design and implementation, and testing of the operating effectiveness of the key controls (including IT general and application controls) over: the IT system and applications underpinning the ECL models; the modelling process, including governance over the monitoring of the the likelihood of borrowers that might have experienced SICR notwithstanding the various government support programs that resulted in deferrals to counterparties, as deferrals were not deemed to have triggered SICR by themselves. governance over the monitoring of the model, including approvals of the key assumptions and post model adjustments; the classification of borrowers into various stages and timely identification of SICR and the determination of default/individually impaired exposures; and the integrity of data inputs into the ECL model.
+- Gain an understanding of management's treatment of impairment of investment in finance leases, working capital finance and other advances including the Company's internal rating model, ECL impairment allowance policy and modelling methodology including the enhancements made in the light of the COVID-19 pandemic. - Compared the Company's ECL allowance policy and the ECL methodology with the requirements of IFRS 9. - Assessment of the design and implementation, and testing of the operating effectiveness of the key controls (including IT general and application controls) over: - o the IT system and applications underpinning the ECL models: - o the modelling process, including governance over the monitoring of the model, including approvals of the key assumptions and post model adjustments; - o the classification of borrowers into various stages and timely identification of SICR and the determination of default/individually impaired exposures; and - o the integrity of data inputs into the ECL